melissaboutlendj/Music-Generation-App/README.md

 High-Quality Audio: the app generates high-quality audio with a length of up to 10.24 seconds, perfect for small musical snippets or background sounds.

 How to Use
-Input a Prompt: Type a text description of the music you want to generate.
+Input a Prompt: type a text description of the music you want to generate.
 Example prompts could be:

 "A serene and elegant piano composition, evoking a sense of royal grandeur."